pentaho/pentaho-kettle/README.txt

 If I needed to change something in DB, like the default port for PostgreSQL, do I need to check out all of Kettle and build it?

      No you don't.
-In this example you can check out only the "db" module.
+In this example you can check out only the "core" module.
 Run the module's default Ant target.
 If you are using Eclipse, run the "create-dot-classpath" Ant target and refresh the project in Eclipse.
 Then make your code change in PostgreSQLDatabaseMeta and run the "dist" ant target.
-     A kettle-db JAR will be built and placed in the project's dist/ folder.
+     A kettle-core JAR will be built and placed in the project's dist/ folder.

      To test out your changes you can grab a Kettle build from CI: http://ci.pentaho.com/view/Data Integration/job/Kettle/

-     Replace the kettle-db jar in the CI build's lib/ folder and run Spoon.
+     Replace the kettle-core jar in the CI build's lib/ folder and run Spoon.
 Create a new DB connection with PostgreSQL as the connection type.
 You should see your new default port number.